 Lewis Gordon, Executive Director

-Lewis Gordon is a Harvard graduate with over thirty-five years of experience as a lawyer.
+Lewis Gordon is a Harvard graduate with nearly forty years of experience as a lawyer.
 Following a federal court clerkship, Mr. Gordon entered private practice in Alaska in 1982.
 He successfully defended environmentalists and environmental organizations from intimidation lawsuits, and represented them in environmental litigation as well.
 From 1989-94, while the managing partner of the Anchorage firm of Ashburn & Mason, Mr. Gordon served on the nine member plaintiffs’ steering committee that managed the massive litigation arising from the grounding of the Exxon Valdez.
 In 2003, Mr. Gordon was invited to be a Wallace Stegner Center Fellow for a year at the law school of the University of Utah, as well as an adjunct professor of law (Environment and Human Rights).
 He founded EDLC that same year.
 He has been invited to every continent to speak on human rights and corporate accountability issues before legal groups, NGOs, and foundations.

 Fernanda Venzon, Staff Attorney